Benjossama/Projet-Jeu-XML/README.md

 - Reorganize the Run function, seprate it into an update function, and run function, both run async.
 One handles the player only, the other the enemies + printing
 - Let there be X where the enemies die.
 - Ajoute move enemies, called async from update.

+- The idea is this, a singleton object called engine that can be called from all classes, like a global variable.
+It has a print method that can show either a maze of a game, based on overloadring.